Skip to main content

 Bleeding from the bottom (rectal bleeding)

-A small amount of one-off bleeding from the bottom is not usually a serious problem.
+A small amount of bleeding from the bottom that happens once is not usually a serious problem.
 But it's a good idea to check with your GP.

 Check if you're bleeding from the bottom

-You might be bleeding from the bottom if you have:
+You may be bleeding from the bottom if you have:

 • blood on your toilet paper